SQream/sqream_docs/guides/operations/installing_sqream_with_binary.rst

 *********************************************
 Installing SQream Using Binary Packages
 *********************************************
-This procedure describes how to install SQream using Binary packages.
+This procedure describes how to install SQream using Binary packages and must be done on all servers.

 **To install SQream using Binary packages:**